-- Anything that borders on cheating, plagiarism, or affects the academic integrity of the assignment or of the course will be dealt with using the harshest measures possible -- the least thing that could happen to you is dismissal from my class roster with a failing grade. - Cheating includes group work on the chapter exams. - Your work must be in your own words and it must be original (cheating and plagiarism -- that is copying your friend's work or copying from another source -- will be dealt with in the harshest manner: you will be dropped from the class with an "F") - Your work must be turned in on schedule to receive credit neither chapter exams nor major exams and assignments can be turned in after the due date and time have expired.
+Anything that borders on cheating, plagiarism, or affects the academic integrity of the assignment or of the course will be dealt with using the harshest measures possible -- the least thing that could happen to you is dismissal from my class roster with a failing grade.

+Cheating includes group work on the chapter exams.

+☐ Your work must be in your own words and it must be original (cheating and plagiarism -- that is copying your friend's work or copying from another source -- will be dealt with in the harshest manner: you will be dropped from the class with an "F")

+☐ Your work must be turned in on schedule to receive credit - I will not accept quizzes, major exams or other assignments after the due date and time have expired.
 There are no exceptions to this provision.

 Cheating and Plagiarism: from the SPC Catalog: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
-Cheating: Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade records, illegal entry or unauthorized presence in an office are examples of cheating.
+Cheating: Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination of grade records, illegal entry or unauthorized presence in an office are examples of cheating.
 Complete honesty is required of the student in the presentation of any and all phases of course work.
 This applies to quizzes of whatever length, as well as to final examinations, to daily reports and to term papers.
-Plagiarism: Offering the work of another as one's own, without proper acknowledgment, is plagiarism;

-therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports or other writings of fellow student, is guilty of plagiarism.
+Plagiarism: Offering the work of another as one's own, without proper acknowledgment, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports or other writings of fellow student, is guilty of plagiarism.

-The consequence of plagiarism in my classes is this: the offender(s) will be receive zero credit for the entire assignment or exam or will be automatically dropped from the class with an F.
+The consequence of plagiarism in my class is that the offender(s) will be receive zero credit for the entire assignment or exam or will be automatically dropped from the class with an F.

-The use or PRESENCE of any type of electronic or digital device (PDA, MP3 player, telephone, calculator, camera, etc.), review sheets, notes, etc. during an exam or quiz will be considered cheating.
+The use or PRESENCE of any type of electronic or digital device, review sheets, notes, etc. during an exam or quiz will be considered cheating.
 Cheating will result in an F for the class.
 Assisting another to cheat will carry the same consequences.